momartinm/runPlanningTool/README.md

  run_benchmarks.py OPTIC-Base cushing
 ```

+Currently there are some keywords that will lead to running experiments on a group of related domains.
+They are:
+* ipc18;
+* all-temporal.

+More will be created as we continue adding more domains.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details